google/nsjail/index.md

 	Don't use CLONE_NEWIPC
  --disable_clone_newuts
 	Don't use CLONE_NEWUTS
- --enable_clone_newcgroup
-	Use CLONE_NEWCGROUP
- --uid_mapping|-U VALUE
+ --disable_clone_newcgroup
+	Don't use CLONE_NEWCGROUP.
+Might be required for kernel versions < 4.6 --uid_mapping|-U VALUE
 	Add a custom uid mapping of the form inside_uid:outside_uid:count.
-Setting this requires newuidmap to be present --gid_mapping|-G VALUE
+Setting this requires newuidmap (set-uid) to be present --gid_mapping|-G VALUE
 	Add a custom gid mapping of the form inside_gid:outside_gid:count.
-Setting this requires newgidmap to be present --bindmount_ro|-R VALUE
+Setting this requires newgidmap (set-uid) to be present --bindmount_ro|-R VALUE
 	List of mountpoints to be mounted --bind (ro) inside the container.
 Can be specified multiple times.
 Supports 'source' syntax, or 'source:dest'
  --bindmount|-B VALUE
 	List of mountpoints to be mounted --bind (rw) inside the container.
 Can be specified multiple times.
 Supports 'source' syntax, or 'source:dest'
  --tmpfsmount|-T VALUE
-	List of mountpoints to be mounted as RW/tmpfs inside the container.
+	List of mountpoints to be mounted as tmpfs (R/W) inside the container.
 Can be specified multiple times.
-Supports 'dest' syntax --tmpfs_size VALUE
+Supports 'dest' syntax.
+Alternatively, use '-m none:dest:tmpfs:size=8388608'
-	Number of bytes to allocate for tmpfsmounts (default: 4194304) --disable_proc
+ --mount|-m VALUE
+	Arbitrary mount, format src:dst:fs_type:options --symlink|-s VALUE
+	Symlink, format src:dst
+ --disable_proc
-	Disable mounting /proc in the jail --seccomp_policy|-P VALUE
+	Disable mounting procfs in the jail
+ --proc_path VALUE
+	Path used to mount procfs (default: '/proc') --proc_rw
+	Is procfs mounted as R/W (default: R/O) --seccomp_policy|-P VALUE
 	Path to file containing seccomp-bpf policy (see kafel/) --seccomp_string VALUE
-	String with kafel seccomp-bpf policy (see kafel/) --cgroup_mem_max VALUE
+	String with kafel seccomp-bpf policy (see kafel/) --seccomp_log
+	Use SECCOMP_FILTER_FLAG_LOG.
+Log all actions except SECCOMP_RET_ALLOW).
+Supported since kernel version 4.14 --cgroup_mem_max VALUE
 	Maximum number of bytes to use in the group (default: '0' - disabled) --cgroup_mem_mount VALUE